AlexanderKoch-Koch/EvolvingANN/README.md

 # Spiking Artificial Neural Network

 An attempt to build a self optimizing spiking artificial neural network with reward driven hebbian learning.
-Currently, it is tested in OpenAis cartPole environment.
+Currently, it is tested in OpenAI's cartPole environment.
 The network is implemented in C code which is compiled as a python package.
 This makes it easier to train the agent.
 The python file Simulation.py, for instance, uses the C extension to master OpenAIs CartPole-v0 environment.
 In the beginning, the ANN was programmed in Python for testing.
 Due to performance issues, However, it was reprogrammed in C. The Python prototype code is now inside Python/PythonPrototype directory.

 # The C extension
 C/SpikingANN.c contains the Python interface.
 All the functions directly accessible from Python are define here.
 The first function call should always be init().
 This calls the init() function in Brain.c which initializes all variables for the ANN.